We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Atlantic Avenue Mortgage

-Atlantic Avenue Mortgage also boasted ultra-low interest rates compared to other reverse mortgage lenders on our list, but again, its accessibility is limited, offered in just 27 states.
-If you live in one of those states, though, choosing Atlantic could save you quite a bit on interest.
-The lender boasts an average 6.05% HECM rate, as of the most recent government data.
+Atlantic Avenue Mortgage (NMLS #2413563) also boasted ultra-low interest rates compared to other reverse mortgage lenders on our list and, if you choose Atlantic, you could save quite a bit of money on interest.

 Mutual of Omaha

-Mutual of Omaha is a well-known name in the reverse mortgage space and is one of the biggest originators by volume.
+Mutual of Omaha (NMLS #1025894) is a well-known name in the reverse mortgage space and is one of the biggest originators by volume.
 Unfortunately, the lender faces several regulatory actions and lawsuits, and its website is less than helpful for newbie borrowers.

 What is a reverse mortgage?